 Day 3 - Summit and Descent

-I awoke before dawn, greeted by chilling cold on my nose and crystal clear skies.
+I woke up a little before dawn to cold, crystal clear skies.
 Good signs.
 I turned on my phone for the first time and checked the weather; winds at 15 miles per hour on the summit and that was it.
 I melted a couple of liters of snow, watched the sky brighten, downed some Pop-Tarts, and set off with a small summit pack.
 Whatever doubts I had the day prior were gone.
 We humans can be quick to minimize bad experiences.

 I made excellent time up the mountain; by 7:00 I was standing atop the summit, alone and enjoying a great view.

 I thought of some friends I'd summited with two years earlier, and wished they could have shared the experience.
 Then again, I selfishly enjoyed the solitude I'd had the past three days.
-I soaked in the view for half an hour or more before the cold finally started getting to me.
-I thanked the mountain for letting me summit, picked up a small rock as a reminder and headed down.
-On Misery Hill I encountered the first climbers I'd seen the entire time.
-I began to miss my solitude.
+I soaked in the view for half an hour or so before the cold finally started getting to me.
+On Misery Hill I ran into the first climbers I'd seen the entire time.

-First, my fitness preparation for this climb was solid.
+First, my fitness for this climb was solid.
 While I wasn't in peak condition, my cardiovascular fitness routine (4-6 days a week, alternating between running, elliptical, cycling, etc) served me well.
 At no point on the route did I experience significant fatigue or feel taxed.
 My weightlifting routine (focusing on compound exercises such as deadlifts, squats, pullups, various presses, and a lot of core work) also helped.
 I had not done much training with a pack prior to the climb, but the weight never hampered me.
-Similarly, digging shelters wasn't an issue either.
-Finally, the altitude didn't seem to affect me even though I essentially climbed from sea level.
+Digging shelters wasn't an issue either.
+Finally, the altitude didn't seem to affect me even though I live at 1000 feet.

 I packed carefully, mindful of the possibility of a severe storm.
 I had plenty of food, fuel, water, and a plethora of cold weather gear (and Piñatas).
 I carried spare batteries, spare headlamps, a strobe for signaling, a -10 bag, two pairs of gloves plus O.R. heavy mittens, and so on.
 Yeah, that meant a heavy pack, but the margin of safety it provided easily offset the risks I might have incurred by the added weight.